CostRagno/geopolygon/README.md

 Note that ``geopolygon`` retrieves only the polygons of the relations (countries, states and cities).
 If a given geographical area is not a relation, for example it could be a node, then ``geopolygon`` calculate an approximate circumference of the geographical area.
 To accomplish this task ``geopolygon`` uses the wikidata tag of that area to retrive the area surface A in <a href="https://www.codecogs.com/eqnedit.php?latex=km^2" target="_blank"><img src="https://latex.codecogs.com/gif.latex?km^2" title="km^2" /></a>.
 Then, it estimates the radius r as <a href="https://www.codecogs.com/eqnedit.php?latex=r&space;=&space;\sqrt{{A}/{\pi}}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?r&space;=&space;\sqrt{{A}/{\pi}}" title="r = \sqrt{{A}/{\pi}}" /></a>, obtaining the approximate circumference.

-The  OPS polygons usually do not have the correct building sequence, such as exemplified in Figure 1.
-To solve this issue, we applied the concave hull method proposed by Moreira et al. 2007, which is based on a k-nearest neighbours algorithm.
+The points retrevied from OPS, usually, do not have the correct building sequence, such as exemplified in Figure 1.
+To solve this issue and compute the polygon that encompasses that set of points, we applied the concave hull method proposed by Moreira et al. 2007, which is based on a k-nearest neighbours algorithm.
 The concave hull improved all inspected problematic polygons, such as exemplified in Figure 1.

 Figure 1: